microsoft/botframework-solutions/docs/_docs/reference/skills/phone.md

 **However**, if you wish to use the Skill directly without using a Virtual Assistant, please use the following steps to manually configure Authentication for the Phone Skill.
 This is **not** required when using the Skill with a Virtual Assistant.

-Follow the general instructions [here]({{site.baseurl}}/reference/skills/manualauthsteps.md) to configure this using the scopes shown above.
+Follow the general instructions [here]({{site.baseurl}}/howto/skills/manualauthsteps.md) to configure this using the scopes shown above.

 ## Language Model

-LUIS models for the Skill are provided in .LU file format as part of the Skill.
+LUIS models for the Skill are provided in `.lu` file format as part of the Skill.
 Further languages are being prioritized.

 |Supported Languages|
 |-|